Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: Arithmetic Reasoning

-We synthesize $20$ instances for each branching factor for testing, due to the need for manual testing with Gemini-Flash-2.0-Thinking (which does not have an API at the moment of testing).
+We synthesize $20$ instances for each branching factor for testing.
 For models with parametric memory, since we train the models from scratch, we merge the problem facts with the training data in \S\ref{app:gsm_basic} with disjoint variable names to teach the model basic arithmetics and deductions.
 For testing LLMs with non-parametric memory, we use a very simple template and match each variable with a distinct human name, e.g., \textit{``Tom's number is $5$''} and \textit{``Tom's number plus Amy's number equals Bob's number''}, with no commonsense or other implicit knowledge involved.
 The specific choice of the template marginally affects LLM performance from preliminary tests.

 \textbf{Errors of LLMs.} We examine error cases of LLMs to understand their failure modes.
 For o3-Mini-High (which does not return the thinking tokens), the model summarizes the thinking processing at a high level with statements such as \textit{``Every acceptable solution of the many equations forces...''} and \textit{``One may check by solving the huge simultaneous network of sum‐equations that...''}, and hence it is difficult to pinpoint the specific errors.
-For Gemini-Flash-2.0-Thinking, we find that the model never makes calculation errors, and among $10$ random error examples, $6$ stem from making (wrong) guesses without thorough consistency checks, $3$ are caused by hallucinating unprovided facts, and $1$ from a copy error.
+For Gemini-2.5-Pro, we find that the model never makes calculation errors, and among $10$ random error examples, $7$ stem from making (wrong) guesses without thorough consistency checks, $2$ are caused by hallucinating unprovided facts, and $1$ from a copy error.
 Overall, LLMs seem to struggle with forming integrated/compressed representations of information provided in context, and have to rely on extensive explicit search to recognize the connections between different pieces of information.
 With well-designed parametric memory, on the other hand, the facts could be more tightly connected and integrated, which enables models to solve the challenge with better performance and milder performance drop as problem scales increase.